openfaas/faas-netes/chart/openfaas/README.md

 #### Deploy OpenFaaS Pro - OpenFaaS Standard / OpenFaaS For Enterprises

+You should have landed here from the following page: [Install OpenFaaS Pro](https://docs.openfaas.com/deployment/pro/), if you did not, please go there now and read the instructions before continuing.

-It's recommended to run with a ClusterRole so that:
+It's recommended to install OpenFaaS Pro with a ClusterRole so that:

 * Prometheus can scrape node metrics for CPU-based autoscaling, and report CPU/RAM consumption usage of functions via the API.
+* The Operator can obtain accurate namespace information for the installation
 * The Operator can manage functions across multiple namespaces
-* The Operator can obtain accurate namespace information for the installation

-First:

-* Create the required secret with your [OpenFaaS Pro license](https://www.openfaas.com/pricing/):
+Create the required secret with your [OpenFaaS Pro license](https://www.openfaas.com/pricing/):

 ```bash
 kubectl create secret generic \